PatrickMarinich/DailyCodingChallenges/README.md

 2. My first solution answered the follow up, I am upset with myself that I did not even consider the easier approach by just using division, I think that the tag of HARD from the email led me to think of more complex solutions without even considering easy ones
 3. My idea for the solution came quickly, however broke when repeating numbers were added into the array, finding this solution took me a couple extra minutes, and accounted for the majority of my dev time for this challenge
 4. The most challenging thus far.
 This may have came from my misintrepretation of using a binary search tree rather than a binary tree as specified in the problem.
 I was a bit rusty when creating my insert function.
 Overall Though but fun!
-I had to use a ton of recursion which is great practice for sure
+I had to use a ton of recursion which is great practice.